k0sproject/k0s/docs/runtime.md

 from imported configuration files.
 However, this behavior [may][containerd#7347] [change][containerd#9982] in future releases of containerd.

+Please note, that in order for drop-ins in `/etc/k0s/containerd.d` to take effect on running configuration, `/etc/k0s/containerd.toml` needs to be k0s managed.

+If you change `/etc/k0s/containerd.toml` (by accident or on purpose), it automatically becomes "not k0s managed".
+To make it "k0s managed" again, remove it and restart k0s service on the node, it'll be recreated by k0s.

+To confirm that drop-ins are applied to running configuration, check the content of `/run/k0s/containerd-cri.toml`, drop-in specific configuration should be present in this file.

 [merge patch]: https://datatracker.ietf.org/doc/html/rfc7396
 [containerd's decision]: https://github.com/containerd/containerd/pull/3574/commits/24b9e2c1a0a72a7ad302cdce7da3abbc4e6295cb
 [containerd#7347]: https://github.com/containerd/containerd/pull/7347